makrai/notes/schuster16-enhanced-en-ud-lrec.md

   * there already exists a relation between the content word in the prepositional phrase and the word that is being modified by the PP in the basic UD representation, and there is no need for an additional relation
-  * the collapsed SD graphs ... also include the preposition in the relation name.
+  * the collapsed SD graphs also include the preposition in the relation name.
 This helps to disambiguate the type of modifier
-  * all nominal modifiers (nmod) ... also include the preposition in [the] name
+  * all nominal modifiers (nmod) also include the preposition in [the] name
   * The same is true for more complex PPs which are either analyzed as adverbial clause modifiers (advcl) or as adjectival clause modifiers (acl)
-  * conjunct relations ... augmented [e.g. conj:and]
+  * conjunct relations augmented [e.g. conj:and]
 * Propagated governors and dependents [to] clauses with conjoined phrases
 * Subjects of controlled verbs

 # 3 The enhanced++ UD representation

-* for many NLU systems that try to extract relationships between entities, e.g.
+* for many NLU systems that try to extract relationships between entities, e.g
   * open domain relation extraction (e.g., Mausam+ (2012)), or
   * relationships between objects in image descriptions (Schuster+ 2015)
 * partitive noun phrases such as _both of the girls_ in which _both of the_ acts semantically as a quantificational determiner
-  * In the basic UD representation, however, _both_ is the head ... while _both girls_ is headed by girls:
+  * In the basic UD representation, however, _both_ is the head while _both girls_ is headed by girls:
   * in order to obtain a similar analysis for both phrases, we would have to change the structure of the basic dependency trees, which is not allowed according to the guidelines for enhanced dependency graphs
 * multiword prepositions such as _in front of_
   e.g. _a house in front of the hill_
-  contains a relation between house and front, and ... front and hill
+  contains a relation between house and front, and front and hill
   * the relation between house and hill is going to be more relevant
 * another representation which allows for the deletion of relations